 Check out this link to learn different MacBook Pro gestures.

-Why MacBook Pro Trackpad Not Clicking?
+Why Is My MacBook Pro Trackpad Not Clicking?

-How to Fix MacBook Pro Trackpad Not Working
+How To Fix MacBook Pro Trackpad Not Working

 Method 1: Disconnect External Devices